kevinkassimo/catchla/README.md

 This is a reimplementation of Snatcher in CasperJS, added with some useful utils.
 Currently, the util files, however, __ONLY__ support __UBUNTU__.

+## WARNING
+This course scanner has been proved to be detected by UCLA Registrar.
+USE AT YOUR OWN RISK!

 ## UPDATE: Common Installation Problem
 1. You may found that `npm` is not installed.
 Install it.
 2. You may found that `npm` refuses to run `due to nodejs bug`.
 This is very sad, but an official fix is [here](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)